isaacdiego/isaacdiego/README.md

-- 👋 Hi, I’m @isaacdiego
+- 👋 Hi, I’m @isaacdiego, a professional game developer currently working at Globant S.A.
 - 👀 I’m interested in coding and video games.
-- 🌱 I’m currently learning how to make game using Unreal Engine.
+- 🌱 I’m currently learning how to make game using several game engines (have Unreal and Unity as usable right now, but I'm looking to add Godot soon).
 - 💞️ I’m looking to collaborate on game development projects.
-- 📫 How to reach me...
-Still thinking on a good thing to put here...
+- 📫 How to reach me: isaacdiego@gmail.com

 <!---
 isaacdiego/isaacdiego is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.